petermattia/petermattia/_posts/2018-09-20-surface-diffusion.markdown

 ---

-My colleague Yiyang's [work](https://dx.doi.org/10.1038/s41563-018-0168-4) was accepted into Nature Materials!
+My colleague Yiyang's [work](https://dx.doi.org/10.1038/s41563-018-0168-4) was published in *Nature Materials*!
 This comprehensive work incorporated experiment, simulation, modeling to uncover a key effect in lithium-iron phosphate (LFP), a common cathode material in lithium-ion batteries.